 I have worked with people of all ages in a variety of settings for over two decades.
 I began my career helping people on their journeys towards fulfillment and wholeness while working on the staff of a number of churches and serving as an on-call hospital chaplain.

-I am currently a counselor at Suburban Crossroads Counseling.
-I will begin working in private practice in 2020.
-I am also a consultant for groups and organizations, including non-profits and college sports teams, in need of a variety of services.
+I currently work in private practice.
+I am also a consultant for groups and organizations in need of a variety of services.
 The opportunity to work with people from a wide variety of backgrounds has led me to become an outspoken advocate for people who identify with a variety of sexual, gender, economic, and racial identities.